Cuicuilco: End of the culture

-The decline began in the early 1st century BCE, with the rise of Teotihuacán as a center of cultural and religious influence.
+The decline began in the early 1st century BCE, with the rise of Teotihuacan as a center of cultural and religious influence.
 By the year 400 CE, the Xitle volcano, located in the vicinity of Ajusco (Nahuatl: atl, xochitl, co, “water”, “flower”, “place”; “place of flowers in water”), and part of the Sierra de Ajusco-Chichinauhtzin, erupted, burying and destroying what still remained of Cuicuilco and Copilco (another important ceremonial center).
 This disaster led to the dispersion of Cuicuilca culture towards Toluca and Teotihuacan, which hosted a large part of the Cuicuilcas and incorporated many features of their culture.

 It is considered that the Cuicuilco's decline (100 BCE to 1 CE) had a minor recovery in 1–150 CE, due to the presence of representations of fire deities.

 Also, according to some other sources, a series of volcano eruptions and the destruction of Cuicuilco took place in the 1st century BC.

 In spite of the abandonment of Cuicuilco as an important ceremonial center, people continued making offerings even after the site was covered by lava from the Xitle volcano, which happened around 400 CE or in the range 245 to 315 AD.

 With Cuicuilco in ruins, Xitle erupted once again, covering much of the city in lava.
 This lava flow is evident based on excavation around the main pyramid.
 Excavations show a layer of lava separating the modern surface from the original, ancient surface.
 This shows much of the city was completely destroyed by the lava flows.
 This series of eruptions gave rise to Teotihuacan as the center of the Basin of Mexico.

 From the beginning of the last century, “El Pedregal” was an attractive place to define the predecessor cultures of the Teotihuacan y Mexica cultures in the México basin.
 Investigations at Cuicuilco B demonstrated that the site's development was as a consequence of internal dynamics.

 Archaeologists conclude that Cuicuilco was a prominent community prior to the emergence of Teotihuacan as an urban center, noting that the six small communities which some archeologists believe eventually combined to become Teotihuacan were founded and showing evidence of modest growth at the same time that Cuicuilco was building pyramids and public monuments.
 The city seems to have been abandoned around AD 150 to 200 after the eruption of a nearby volcano, Xitle, although the territory was reoccupied at a much later date.
 Pottery and other evidence suggest that refugees from the volcanic disaster migrated north and became part of the population pool of Teotihuacan, near the northern shore of the Lake Texcoco.